Argelbargel/vault-raft-snapshot-agent/README.md

 - `serviceAccountEmail` - activates IAM authentication and specifies the service-account to use
 - `path` *(default: gcp)* - specifies the backend-name used to select the login-endpoint (`auth/<path>/login`)

-By default Google Cloud authentication uses the GCE authentication type unless `serviceAccountEmail` is set.
+Google Cloud authentication uses the GCE authentication type by default unless `serviceAccountEmail` is set.

 To allow the access to the snapshots you should run the following commands on your vault-cluster:
 ```